UK services firms enjoy best business growth since 2007 - CBI

 LONDON Britain's services firms have enjoyed the fastest rise in business volumes since the boom days of 2007 in the past three months and expect further growth later this year, a survey showed on Tuesday.

-The poll by the Confederation of British Industry, which also found rising optimism in the key sector of the economy, adds to a string of recent signs that Britain's recovery is gathering pace.
+The poll by the Confederation of British Industry (CBI), which also found rising optimism in the key sector of the economy, adds to a string of recent signs that Britain's recovery is gathering pace.

 "We've seen a further build-up of momentum in the service sector this quarter, with business and professional services firms in particular seeing a turnaround in their fortunes," said Stephen Gifford, CBI director of economics.